Parliament House, Brisbane: Public use

 Art exhibitions and other displays are frequently staged in the spacious ground floor areas of the Annexe.

 Free public guided tours of the Parliament are available each week day.
 Also, a gift shop, selling souvenirs and memorabilia, is located in the main foyer.

-Parliament House was also used as one of the filming locations for the 1980s Australian series of Mission: Impossible.
+Parliament House was also used as one of the filming locations for the 1980s Australian series of Mission: Impossible, the 2022 TV series Joe vs. Carole and the 2024 Disney plus produced series Nautilus.

-Parliament House was used as a filming location for the 2022 TV series 'Joe vs Carole'.